Crow Museum of Asian Art: Trammell Crow Center

 Located in the Dallas Central Business District, the Trammell Crow Center stands at a height of 686 ft and is the sixth-tallest building in Dallas and the 18th-tallest in Texas.
 The building totals 12,00000 sqft on 50 floors and has a polished and flamed granite exterior with a garden plaza and is bordered by the Crow Collection.
-There are many museums available in close proximity to the building: the Nasher Sculpture Center, the Winspear Opera House, and the Dallas Museum of Art.
+There are many museums near the building: the Nasher Sculpture Center, the Winspear Opera House, and the Dallas Museum of Art.